East Coast bias

-East Coast bias is the perceived tendency for sports broadcasting and journalism in the United States to give greater weight and attention to teams and athletes on the East Coast than those on the West Coast.
+East Coast bias is the perceived tendency for sports broadcasting and journalism in the United States to give greater weight and attention to teams and athletes on the East Coast than those in the Midwest or on the West Coast.
 In Canada, a similar bias is perceived but the area given greater weight and attention is the provinces of Ontario and Quebec, which are mostly in the same time zone as the East Coast of the U.S., as the East Coast of Canada includes the provinces of New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland and Labrador, which collectively have only about 2.5 million residents, compared to the combined population of over 23.5 million of Ontario and Quebec, which is 61% of Canada's population.
 In Canada, the East Coast bias is referred to as the "Laurentian Elite" for its geographical location on the St. Lawrence Seaway - particularly regarding media and league head offices in Toronto and Montreal who have periodically not had regional sports offices outside of those two locations.

 Overview

-East Coast bias is used to explain perceived slights of teams and players on the West Coast relative to their comparable counterparts on the East.
+East Coast bias is used to explain perceived slights of teams and players in the Midwest or on the West Coast relative to their comparable counterparts on the East.
 It is attributed to East Coast sports stories being more repetitive, comprehensive, and exaggerated.
 "In America news still travels from east to west," wrote author George Will in Men at Work: The Craft of Baseball.
 The bias is also used to rationalize the broadcasting of an East Coast team in favor of another compelling team based to the west.

 National coverage of live games is also perceived as favoring certain teams located on the Eastern side of the continent.
-For example, critics of what Hockey Night in Canada chooses to program allege that the show particularly favors the Toronto Maple Leafs.
+For example, critics of what Hockey Night in Canada chose to program allege that the show particularly favored the Toronto Maple Leafs.
 The first national sports network, TSN, is often referred to as the Toronto Sports Network.
 Likewise, ESPN's baseball coverage has been the target of criticism because of its perceived bias towards the Boston Red Sox and the New York Yankees.